When experienced sales people make a sales appointment call they tend tend to:

 This is a typical call that I might make to potental clients.
 It’s brief, to the point, and respectful of their time.

-“Hello, Mr Smith, this is Michael Beale from Business NLP Ltd. Are you in a meeting or do you just 2 minutes now?”
+“Hello, Mr Smith, this is Michael Beale from Business NLP Ltd. Are you in a meeting or do you have 2 minutes now?”

 “I have 2 minutes.
 What do you want?”